sadovnikov/ics-cards-spider/README.md

 ics-cards-spider
 ================

-Enables creation of CSV file with ICS Credit Cards transactions.
+Enables creation of tab-delimited file with ICS Credit Cards transactions.

 At least in The Netherlands, ICS Cards managers a large portion of credit cards.
 If you get your card from ABN AMRO bank, de Bijenkorf or possibly others - these cards will be from ICS Cards.